A Wizard Duel

 - From 3.5, the greatest way of doing this was the popular Disintegrate spell, which blows you to powder unless you pass a Fortitude save - and mages suck at Fort saves.
 The spell itself has become known as "wizard for 'fuck you'."

 - Bad news: Disintegrate hurts a lot even on successful save.
-Good news: it requires ranged touch attack, and wizards aren't cool snipers.
-Good non-news: if it strikes Force effect, usually both winks out.
-Like [Bigby's] Interposing Hand (2 levels lower).
-First-level Shield is a Force effect too (in old editions it worked, in new it's ambiguous).
+Good news: it requires a ranged touch attack, and wizards aren't cool snipers.
+Good non-news: if it strikes a Force effect (like [Bigby's] Interposing Hand, 2 levels lower, or even the first-level shield), both usually wink out.
 Death spells are "Fortitude save or die" as well, but there's just too much effects and items made against them.

 - 5d6, at that level, isn't much.
 It also isn't going to kill most people with the damage even on a failed save.
 There are loads of better ways to kill somebody than with somewhat above average direct damage spells.